nds-org/nds-org.github.io/_posts/2018-05-17-k8singressexternalauth.md

 With the Ingress Controller, we simply import a single set of certs into a Kubernetes Secret, and point our ingress annotations at that secret to enable TLS!

-No more needing to worry about having a separate, special TLS cert for each of your services - just apply a single TLS certs to your rules and let the Ingress Controller do the rest!
+No more needing to worry about having a separate, special TLS cert for each of your services - just apply a single TLS cert to your rules and let the Ingress Controller do the rest!

 If you have real certs, you can use those instead.
 If not, you can generate a self-signed cert to encrypt your traffic, but this does nothing to prove your authority to manage the domain: